After someone dies

 • their NHS medical card, if they had one

-Before you go to the registrars’ office, it is helpful to think about how many copies of the death certificate you might need.
+Before you go to the registrar’s office, it is helpful to think about how many copies of the death certificate you might need.
 These are original, certified copies and not photocopies.
 You can buy certified copies for a small charge at the time of registration.
+You can also buy certified copies later, but they may cost more.

-You usually need one certified copy for each life insurance policy (or similar) that you need to claim.
+You usually need 1 certified copy for each life insurance policy (or similar) that you need to claim.
 You may need copies for other official agencies and organisations.
 They will usually return the copy of the death certificate once they have seen it.

 You can get more information about registering the death from: